OpenNebula/docs/source/user/references/img_template.rst

 .. code::

     NAME          = "Ubuntu Web Development"
     PATH          = /home/one_user/images/ubuntu_desktop.img
     DESCRIPTION   = "Ubuntu 10.04 desktop for Web Development students.
     Contains the pdf lessons and exercises as well as all the necessary programming tools and testing frameworks."

 Example of a CDROM image:

 .. code::

     NAME          = "MATLAB install CD"
     TYPE          = CDROM
     PATH          = /home/one_user/images/matlab.iso
     DESCRIPTION   = "Contains the MATLAB installation files.
 Mount it to install MATLAB on new OS images."

 Example of a DATABLOCK image:

 .. code::

     NAME          = "Experiment results"
     TYPE          = DATABLOCK
     # No PATH set, this image will start as a new empty disk
     SIZE          = 3.08
     FSTYPE        = ext3
     DESCRIPTION   = "Storage for my Thesis experiments."

 Restricted Attributes
 =====================

 All the **default** restricted attributes to users in the oneadmin group are summarized in the following list:

 -  SOURCE

-.. |:!:| image:: /./lib/images/smileys/icon_exclaim.gif